iver-wharf/rfcs/_published/0016-wharf-api-endpoints-cleanup.md

 - We use the database models in our request and response specs.
 This is a security hole as it's easy to accidentally expose too much data to the user.
-With separate models we would also make the Swagger documentation more easily understood, where we could elude confusing specifications such as allowing to specify a project ID when creating a new project.
+With separate models we would also make the Swagger documentation more easily understood, where we could elide irrelevant specifications such as allowing to specify a project ID when creating a new project.

 ## Explanation

-Moving from wharf-api v4 to v5, all endpoints are now solely in singular format, and some has been moved to a completely different subpath.
+Moving from wharf-api v4 to v5, all endpoints are now in singular format.
+Some have also been moved to a completely different subpath.

 ### RESTful API design